 Top 10 Algae Control Methods

 Aquascape Beneficial Bacteria: Contains bacteria and enzymes that are specifically blended to be effective at reducing sludge, uneaten fish food, fish waste, and excess nutrients that cause poor water quality and clarity.
 Blended and tested to produce maximum results in ornamental ponds.

 Aquascape EcoBlast™: EcoBlast™ is Aquascape's #1 treatment for breaking down debris.
 It is fast-acting and works on contact.
 It is not temperature sensitive and can be used during cold temperatures.
 Safe for fish.

 Aquascape S.A.B.™: This is formulated to help reduce pond maintenance and promote the growth of beneficial bacteria and enzymes.
 S.A.B.™ will assist in the breakdown and reduction of debris in the stream, waterfalls, and pond.

-Koi: Adding koi over 10 inches in length will greatly reduce string algae.
+Adding koi over 10 inches in length will greatly reduce string algae.
 The koi, if not overfed, will graze on the string algae in the pond.
 Only feed the fish what they can consume within a few minutes.
 Fish food that is not eaten by fish will decompose in the pond and increase nutrient levels.
+Fix Leaks

-Remove Debris: Keep your pond free of debris.
+Keep your pond free of debris.
 Don’t let the skimmer debris net overfill with leaves.
 Decaying debris in the skimmer will contribute to unwanted nutrients.